 By Nicole Elovitz, Director of Product Marketing, Cambia Consumer Solutions

-Cambia Health Solutions recently joined the National Business Group on Health (NBGH), the nation's only non-profit organization devoted exclusively to representing large employers' perspective on national health policy issues.
+This Spring Cambia Health Solutions returned to the National Business Group on Health’s (NBGH) semi-annual employer benefit leader conference, “Tipping Point?
+Weighing the Impact of Industry Change” held in Washington DC, focused on business and employee benefit leaders.
+NBGH is the nation's only non-profit organization devoted exclusively to representing large employers' perspective on national health policy issues.
 Members are primarily Fortune 500 companies and large public-sector employers who provide health coverage for more than 50 million U.S. workers, retirees, and their families.